Before you start

 - Use the keyboard shortcut:

-You can also select multiple objects and apply a mask.
-Doing this will use the bottom-most object as a mask.
-Selecting some siblings but not others will place the mask object into a group.
+Doing this will use the bottom-most object as a mask and place the mask object into a group.

 Note: If you use an object on the canvas as a mask, Figma will place the newly created mask object in a group.